ruksi/izakaya/README.md

     - works, but it's not really a managed PaaS if you have to manage it 😅
 - [ ] [Render](https://render.com/)
     - intuitive to use and works well in general
-    - nice that it requires basically no changes to your repository
+    - nice that it basically requires no changes to your repository
-    - Rust building for deploy can take 10+ minutes
+    - Rust building for deployment can take 10+ minutes
         - this was on the lowest paid plan
         - there is some build performance boost if you are on a team plan
     - the free PostgreSQL gets deleted after 90 days, which sounds strange
-        - effectively this means you need to pay at least $14/month for an always-on service
+        - effectively, this means you need to pay at least $14/month for an always-on service
+        - the PostgreSQL does have a CIDR firewall, which is really nice 🧱
     - the web UI is OK, not the best, but has a lot of options
     - feels better through the web UI than through the CLI
 - [ ] [Railway](https://railway.app/)
-    - I like the general vibe; like the team rewriting the old Go CLI in Rust
+    - I like the general vibe, like the team rewriting the old Go CLI in Rust
         - you can feel that whoever has made the examples is familiar with Rust
         - happened to read a couple of blog posts and dig the communication style
     - their build system on Nixpacks feels solid; and you can build them locally too
         - [supports a lot of languages out-of-the-box](https://docs.railway.app/reference/nixpacks#supported-languages)
     - builds Rust faster than Render; and seem to automatically cache stuff
         - from `git push` to receiving traffic: Railway 3 min, Render 7 min
-        - on Render this was on the lowest paid plan, on Railway this was free tier
+        - on Render this was on the cheapest plan, on Railway this was the free tier
     - private network not being initialized pre-deploy is slightly annoying
         - and even in deploy container, it takes a few seconds to initialize 🤷
     - the web UI is real slick and pretty 💅